 Many scientists and engineers get in to their line of work to find cures for various diseases and develop new technologies to make our lives better.
 Some find success after a lifetime of innovation and creativity.
-But others find similar success completely by accident.
+But others find similar success through completely accidental chemical discoveries.

 Many of the chemicals and materials we depend on today arose from absolute serendipity.
 The following five examples – in no particular order – are some of our favorite ‘mistakes’ that not only worked, but also changed our lives for the better.